gaurav1780/comp1010practicalClassMaterial/week 05 - classesObjects/workshopClassesObjects.md

 ## Question 6

-For the class `Rectangle` in the project contained in `workshopClassesObjectsTemplate.zip`, consider the following client code (outside `Rectangle` class):
+For the class `Rectangle` in the project contained in `practicalClassCodes.week05`, consider the following client code (outside `Rectangle` class):

 ```java
 Rectangle[] data = new Rectangle[5];